 With more than 150 years of combined experience in various educational administrative fields, UCM's CPPP professors offer students real-world knowledge, experience and resources.

 A professor of school administration in the CPPP with 15 years of related field expertise, Bowman reflects experience-based learning to students.
-Bowman, a graduate of the University of Oklahoma, teaches ethics in leadership, school and community relations, research problems and school law in the CPPP.
+Bowman, a graduate of the University of Oklahoma, teaches Ethics in Leadership, School and Community Relations, and Research Problems.

 After serving 29 years as a superintendent in Nebraska, Iowa and Missouri school systems, Jinks became a UCM faculty member in 2006.
-He received his Bachelor of Science education degree from UCM and his educational specialist degree from the University of Nebraska.
-Jinks currently instructs the finance course for the CPPP.
-He believes prioritizing and decision making are just as important as numbers in the budgeting process and reflects this theory in his course.
+Jinks currently instructs Public School Finance for the CPPP.
+He believes prioritizing and decision making are just as important as numbers in the budgeting process and reflects this belief in his course.

 Practical experience as a classroom teacher, director of special education and a building-level principal, Martin offers 39 years of real-world expertise to her CPPP students.
-Currently, Martin instructs the CPPP educational leadership course.
+Currently, Martin instructs the Administration of K-12 Curriculum course.
 Additionally, she works with the collaborative doctoral program between UCM and the University of Missouri-Columbia.

 Cliff Mohn began his UCM career in 2001, after 32 years in the Independence School District.
-While in Independence, Mo., he served as a teacher, coach, building administrator and central office administrator.
-Mohn has facilitated CPPP from its inception.
-His primary focus areas are instructional leadership and school improvement.
+While in Independence, MO, he served as a teacher, coach, building administrator and central office administrator.
+Mohn is currently focusing on the Elementary/Secondary School Administration and School Law courses in the CPPP.

-After 33 years of serving in a variety of senior administrative roles in locally prominent school districts, Henry Russell became an assistant professor at UCM.
-He teaches the Foundations of Education Administration, and Instructional Leadership and School Improvement courses.
-Russell encourages his students to look at leadership with a renewed and proactive vision.
+After 33 years of serving as a teacher, principal, and in a variety of district level senior administrative positions in the Kansas City metropolitan area, Russell has been at UCM since 2009.
+He teaches the Foundations of Education Administration, School Supervision, and Instructional Leadership and School Improvement courses.
+Russell is the current facilitator of the CPPP and serves as graduate advisor for all CPPP students.

 Doug Thomas began teaching at UCM in 1997 after experiencing 18 years as a middle school teacher and principal in Oklahoma.
-From the first CPPP cohort, Thomas has served as an influential instructor.
-Currently, he instructs the administration of middle grades course, which involves visits to area middle schools where CPPP students highlight and discuss the best administrative practices and programs.
+Currently, he instructs the Administration of Middle Grades course, which involves visits to area middle schools where CPPP students highlight and discuss the best administrative practices and programs.